1: Get your paperwork straight.

 4: Research your bond options.

 Continuous vs Single Entry bond.
 As the name implies, a single entry bond is only good for one entry of the shipper.
 It does not cover the ISF bond.
 However, a continuous bond is good for an entire year and includes the ISF bond (not ISF filing).
 If you expect to ship more than once in a year into the US, spring for the continuous bond.
 And shop around: these bonds are marked up, depending on the broker, and not all brokers charge the same markup.
-Make sure you have a big enough bond.
+Make sure you have a big enough bond when importing products with a higher duty.
 While the minimum requirement of $50K bond is enough for most shippers, a higher bond may be more appropriate for your product, especially if it is a high duty commodity.
 Speak with your customs broker to determine the best bond for your company.

 5: Incorporate all costs when comparing prices.